Health Insurance in Malaysia for Expats: What You Need to Know in 2023

 Most of my expat friends who moved to Malaysia are already covered by an insurance plan from their home country.

-A friend from Australia and her husband have coverage, which includes dental and medical evacuation as part of their insurance.
-But their policy is expensive.
+A friend from Australia and her husband have a health coverage plan, which includes dental and medical evacuation as part of their insurance.

-The annual premium is $8726.50 AUS and only covers medical costs “while on authorized business travel and any associated holiday travel.”
+Unfortunately, though, their policy is quite expensive and only covers medical costs “while on authorized business travel and any associated holiday travel.”

 My friend and her husband are 55 and 57 years old, respectively.
 And they won’t be covered after the age of 70.
 If they retire in Malaysia, they have to find another insurance plan.